Rosuav/SoulsticeContribs/HackingOutFMOD.md

 2. Build Configuration: Shipping [may or may not be important]
 3. Packaging section, expand "Advanced"
 4. Additional Non-Asset Directories to Package: Add "FMOD"

+Then package, saving to ~/tmp/Soulstice

+To run the resulting file:

+~/tmp/Soulstice/LinuxNoEditor/Soulstice/Binaries/Linux$ ./Soulstice-Linux-Shipping